Will Michigan State cover the spread vs. Butler? Betting Trends, Record ATS

 - Michigan State had an 8-8 record against the spread and a 13-4 record overall last season when putting up more than 67.9 points.

-- The Bulldogs averaged just 2.6 fewer points per game last year (65.3) than the Spartans allowed their opponents to score (67.9).
+- The Bulldogs put up an average of 65.3 points per game last year, just 2.6 fewer points than the 67.9 the Spartans allowed to opponents.

 - Butler went 12-1 against the spread and 13-0 overall when it scored more than 67.9 points last season.